Does it seem like you aren’t getting as many robocalls these days?

 As was the case with their predecessor robocalls, smishing can’t be stopped completely.
 But you can certainly slow them down by taking preventive measures:

 - Treat unsolicited texts with an extra dose of healthy skepticism.
-The old adage, “If it’s too good to be true, it probably is,” absolutely rings true when it comes to spam texts.
+The old adage, “If it sounds too good to be true, it probably is,” absolutely rings true when it comes to spam texts.
 Question everything.
 “If you receive an unexpected text asking you to take action, even if it’s from a company name you recognize, go to their website or call in to verify they were attempting to contact you,” Ziegler said.

 - Do not interact.
 Our natural instinct may be to quickly scan a text, respond, then carry on with our day.
 But if it looks like a junk message, it most likely is.
 Most importantly, never click a link or attachment in a text message you weren’t expecting.
 This could trigger malware that infects your phone.